Maca-man/create-your-own-adventure/english/yoga/benefits/yoga_benefits.md

 It must be said though, that yoga is not a panacea.
 It won't cure a serious illness, and we must be aware of this too.

+But it actually does and you should take this seriously